CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/C/INF.2 data center and server room.md

 #### INF.2.A27 Conducting alerting and fire prevention exercises (CA)

-With the employees of the institution SHOULD be carried out regular alerting and fire safety exercises.
+The staff of the institution SHOULD have regular alerting and fire safety exercises.
 These SHOULD be based on an alerting plan that documents the actions to be taken.
 It SHOULD be checked regularly to see if the measures are still correct, current and workable.

 #### INF.2.A28 Use of higher-level alarm systems (IA)